Get the most recent information on South Australia's response to the Coronavirus pandemic.

 - Small passenger vehicles have a seating capacity of 12 or less (including the driver) and include rideshare vehicles, chauffeur vehicles and country taxis.

 - Bookings for journeys must be made.
-Drivers cannot accept passengers who hail the vehicle from the side of the road, nor can the driver stop at a taxi-cab rank.
+Drivers cannot accept passengers who hail the vehicle from the side of the road, nor can the driver stop at a taxi-cab rank, except for country taxis who may provide these services.

 - Along with the requirements for driver accreditation, additional training may be provided by an accredited operator or rideshare provider.